 Showering with different medical-adhesive-patches is a long-since solved problem and you shouldn’t worry about it as I did.
 I’ve started covering the sensor with some waterproof adhesive film when I shower.
 You can get specially designed adhesive patches for the FreeStyle Libre Sensor.
 However, this is a waste of money for something that you’ll only wear for a couple of minutes.

 There’s undeniably a plastic lump stuck to my arm.
 You usually can’t see it from under clothing — dependent on the exact sensor placement and sleeve length — unless you know it’s there.
 It’s only visible on the cover photo for this article because the photo is staged.

 However, I do notice that the sensor is there when I’m pulling off shirts.
 They can sometimes snag on it and yank a bit in the sensor.
 I was a bit worried about it the first couple of times, but again this is something that I was worried about for no good reason.

-I’ve not had any problems sleeping with the FreeStyle Libre Sensor.
+I haven’t had any problems sleeping with the FreeStyle Libre Sensor.
 I barely notice the sensor when I put my body weight as I turn over in bed on the side where the sensor sits.
 As with clothing, the biggest hurdle is when it snags on the bed linens.
 I was worried either my partner or I’d yank it off in our sleep.
 So far, I’ve only scratched at it in my sleep and that hasn’t loosened it.

 I’ve already learned to respect door handles and knobs as an insulin-pump user.
 The pump sits in my jeans pocket with the insulin delivery tubing going over my clothing and up to the injection site on my abdomen.
 The loose tubing often form a loop that gets stuck on door handles which can yank it out.